meashiri/ctf-writeups/gh-pages/content/posts/202304-DawgCTF/index.md

 ```bash
     $ for i in `cat thelist.txt`; do ;printf "$i ."; bc <<< "scale=${2:-3}; sqrt($i)"; done | grep ".000" | cut -d. -f2 | xargs
 ```
-The command above echos the number, uses `bc` to calculate the square root of the number to three decimal places, picks the ones that are perfect squares and returns the list as a string.
+The command above echos the number, uses `bc` to calculate the square root of the number to three decimal places, picks the ones that are perfect squares and returns the list of square roots as a string.

 `68 97 119 103 67 84 70 70 123 84 104 51 114 51 95 49 53 95 78 48 95 100 51 110 121 49 110 103 125`

-Converting this string as ASCII gives the flag.
+Converting this string to ASCII gives the flag.

 __Flag__: `DawgCTFF{Th3r3_15_N0_d3ny1ng}`